Full text: What chief selector Chetan Sharma had to say about Virat Kohli’s ODI captaincy issue

 On if Kohli was asked to stay on as T20I captain:

-When meeting started, it was a surprise for everybody.
+When the meeting started, it was a surprise for everybody.
 If the World T20 is round the corner and you hear something like this, what will be your reaction?
 Everyone present in that meeting had told him that he should rethink his decision (to quit T20 captaincy) and we can talk about it after the World Cup.
 All selectors felt at that time that this can affect us in the World Cup.
 It was told to Virat for sake of Indian cricket, please continue as the captain and it was told by everybody present in the meeting.
 The convenors were there, board officials were there.
 Sabhi ne bola hai (everyone told him).
 Who won’t tell?
-If this news comes to you, you are in a shock.
-But since we had a World T20 to play, we never wanted it to affect team.
+If this news comes to you, you are in shock.
+But since we had a World T20 to play, we never wanted it to affect the team.

 He (Kohli) had his plans and we respect him.
 If he has taken the decision, and this is what he said in the media also, that from WTC he had been thinking about it... everyone told him to think about it and we thought let’s talk after the World Cup.